Mann-Kendall Test (mkt)¶

 \[\begin{split}Z_{MK} &= \begin{cases} \frac{E[S] - 1} {\sqrt{VAR(S)}}, & E[S] > \varepsilon\\ 0, & |E[S]| \leq \varepsilon\\ \frac{E[S] + 1} {\sqrt{VAR(S)}}, & E[S] < -\varepsilon\\ \end{cases}.\end{split}\]

-These revised formulae are the ones that are implemented in the test() of this module.
+These revised formulae are the ones that are implemented in the test()

-Additional estimates
+Additional estimates¶

-In addition to the result of the Mann-Kendall test, which is in the form of a string indicating whether or not to accept the alternative hypothesis, the test() function also return a few additional estimates related to the estimation of a monotonic trend in the time series.
+In addition to the result of the Mann-Kendall test, which is in the form of a

-Estimation of the simple linear regression parameters
+Estimation of the simple linear regression parameters¶

 The slope \(m\) and intercept \(c\) of a straight line fitted through the time series data are estimated as follows: